Ysoroko/Cub3D/README.md

 # Cub3D
-A raycasting game engine reprogrammed in C from scratch, inspired by the world's first 3D game.
+A raycasting game engine programmed in C from scratch, inspired by the world's first 3D game.

 ![](images/record.gif)